Rohr wants Musa to sort out his career before Nigeria’s Afcon qualifiers | Goal.com

 Rohr wants Musa to sort out his career before Nigeria’s Afcon qualifiers

-Nigeria national team coach Gernot Rohr hopes to see his captain Ahmed Musa back to action ahead of their 2022 Africa Cup of Nations qualifiers in March.
+Nigeria national team coach Gernot Rohr hopes to see his captain Ahmed Musa back in action ahead of their 2022 Africa Cup of Nations qualifiers in March.

 The three-time African champions will take on the Republic of Benin and Lesotho in their last Afcon qualifying games next month.